VR vs. Childhood, Parenthood & The Chain

 So it’s pretty interesting timing that there’s been story in the last few days about how from next season 360 degree cameras might very well be a standard feature throughout the Formula 1 grid.
 This is, in itself not that surprising.
 Liberty Media, the American-based owners of Formula 1 (and creator of pretty duff looking new logos) said back in February that they would be considering immersive technologies in the future.
 Also there’s the fact that the majority of the teams have already used 360 degree video at some point in time and we’ve covered most of those on VRFocus: Red Bull, Renault, Mercedes and Ferrari all have.
 Williams, Toro Rosso, Sauber have been having some fun with the tech too – but we’ve yet to feature them.
 In fact, the only team I can’t find having experimented with 360 degree video is Force India.
 Come on you Pink Panthers, sort it out!

 Growing up there if there was one thing I was totally hooked on it was Formula 1.
-At a young ages I had the privilege of watching the likes of Senna, Piquet, Prost and Mansell battling wheel-to-wheel.
-Nothing got me more excited than my Mum (usually) reminding us things were about to begin, switching over to the BBC just at the iconic bass line of The Chain by Fleetwood Mac, a song now synonymous with the sport thanks to its use by the BBC and now Channel 4 as well in the UK, burst out of the speakers followed swiftly by the iconic commentary of the great Murray Walker.
+At a young age I had the privilege of watching the likes of Senna, Piquet, Prost and Mansell battling wheel-to-wheel.
+Nothing got me more excited than my Mum (usually) reminding us things were about to begin, switching over to the BBC just at the iconic bass line of The Chain by Fleetwood Mac – a song now synonymous with the sport thanks to its use by the BBC and now Channel 4 as well in the UK – burst out of the speakers.
+Followed swiftly by the iconic commentary of the great Murray Walker.

 I remember seeing live so many of the iconic images of the sport at that time.
 The coming together of Prost and Senna in Suzuka two years in a row.
 Mansell giving Senna a lift back to the pits after his McLaren had come to a halt (and Senna kicking off a fussy marshal much to the amusement of all) and that iconic image of the two of them side-by-side, seemingly forever, down the straight in Spain with sparks flying off both cars.
 Absolutely nothing in it.